Godflesh: Musical style and legacy

 About the band's tuning, Green said in a 1997 interview, "We would just tune down as low as we could.
 We couldn't hear anything!
 But eventually we had to pick a pitch to tune to, so we chose C-sharp.
 It's low and heavy, but you can still make out the notes."
-For the early Godflesh albums, the guitar tunings are tuned down to Drop C-sharp, B, and A. Starting with 2014's A World Lit Only by Fire, Broadrick started using an 8-string guitar tuned to F sharp.
+For the early Godflesh albums, the guitars are tuned down to B. Starting with 2014's A World Lit Only by Fire, Broadrick started using an 8-string guitar tuned to F sharp.

-Mike Patton of bands Faith No More and Mr. Bungle was a fan of Godflesh's sound, calling them "ridiculously heavy" and "one of the few bands that can make you wonder whether or not your batteries are running out on your stereo."
+Mike Patton of bands Faith No More and Mr. Bungle is a fan of Godflesh's sound, calling them "ridiculously heavy" and "one of the few bands that can make you wonder whether or not your batteries are running out on your stereo."
 Patton invited Broadrick to join Faith No More as guitarist after Jim Martin left the band in 1993.
 He was also asked to join Danzig shortly after Godflesh toured the U.S. with them and Type O Negative in 1994.
 In both instances, Broadrick declined the offer in favour of continuing to reside in the United Kingdom and work on his own music.
 Other artists such as Metallica, Fear Factory, Korn, Isis, Neurosis, Pelican, Prurient, Helmet, Prong, Nailbomb, Code Orange, Mortiis, Devin Townsend and Converge were inspired by Godflesh, and in 2014 MetalSucks wrote, "Everyone from Nine Inch Nails to Fear Factory to Batillus probably owes these dudes a couple of checks".
 Despite acclaim among critics and fellow musicians, Godflesh have only experienced minimal commercial success; in 2002, shortly before the band dissolved, Broadrick said he had no illusions about selling out stadiums.
 The goal of Godflesh, according to him, was simply to put out good albums.